peterpo2/AIPharm/README.md

 | 🛍️ **Customer** | georgi.petrov@example.com | Customer456! |
 | 🛍️ **Customer** | iva.stoyanova@example.com | Customer789! |

 > **Note:** Registration confirmations and two-factor verification emails are sent from `aipharmplus@outlook.com`.
-When running locally every message is also written to `AIPharm.Backend/AIPharm.Web/App_Data/Emails` so you can retrieve one-time codes even if the recipient mailbox is fictional.
+If you enable the optional pickup folder (`Email:UsePickupDirectory = true`) the messages are written to `AIPharm.Backend/AIPharm.Web/App_Data/Emails`; otherwise they are delivered straight to each recipient's inbox.

 ---